wkumari/draft-vandergaast-edns-client-subnet/README.md

    the incoming query's SOURCE PREFIX-LENGTH or the server's maximum cacheable prefix length.

-Contavalli, et al.      Expires November 21, 2015               [Page 7]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

    Finally, in both cases, SCOPE PREFIX-LENGTH is set to 0 and the ADDRESS is then added up to the SOURCE PREFIX-LENGTH number of bits, with trailing 0 bits added, if needed, to fill the final octet.
+The total number of octets used should only be enough to cover SOURCE

+Contavalli, et al.      Expires December 14, 2015               [Page 7]

+Internet-Draft         Client Subnet in DNS Querys             June 2015

-The total number of octets used should only be enough to cover SOURCE PREFIX-LENGTH bits, rather than the full width that would normally be used by addresses in FAMILY.
+   PREFIX-LENGTH bits, rather than the full width that would normally be used by addresses in FAMILY.